HyperCells/HyperCells.github.io/source/contents/Tutorials/Flat-bands.md

 model := TGCellModelGraph(cellgraph, [ 1 ], [ 2 ], [ 2, 3 ]);
 ```

 The model graphs are constructed by selecting the vertices of types given in the list vfs as vertices of the model graph.
-The type is given in terms of the cell graph’s vertex type, i.e., <code class="code-gap" style="font-size:1.1em;">1</code>, <code class="code-gap" style="font-size:1.1em;">2</code> or <code class="code-gap" style="font-size:1.1em;">3</code>, corresponding to the vertices of the fundamental Schwarz triangle <code class="code-gap" style="font-size:1.1em;">x</code>, <code class="code-gap" style="font-size:1.1em;">y</code> and <code class="code-gap" style="font-size:1.1em;">z</code>, respectively.
+The type is given in terms of the cell graph’s vertex type, i.e., <code class="code-gap">1</code>, <code class="code-gap">2</code> or <code class="code-gap">3</code>, corresponding to the vertices of the fundamental Schwarz triangle <code class="code-gap">x</code>, <code class="code-gap">y</code> and <code class="code-gap">z</code>, respectively.
 The edges of the model graph are determined by adjacency to the cell-graph vertices of the type given in the list efs and the faces are determined by the cell-graph vertices of the type given in the list ffs. (see href ??)

 ....